Ahmed-Ayman/My-2017-Vacation/README.md

   4. finished the intro to Js course
   5. finished the intro to Jquery course
   6. finished the JS essential training by Lynda 20 (june).
-  7. finished a prortfolio [project](https://github.com/Ahmed-Ayman/Vacation2017-/tree/master/ahmed_ayman) using Html , CSS & Jquery.
+  7. finished a prortfolio [project](ahmed-ayman.github.io) using Html , CSS,Bootstrap & Jquery.

 * Data science and reading :-
   1. finished reading this article (intro to Deep learning).
   2. started reading lessons for young economist.
 (15 june).